Correct bounds on the Ising lace-expansion coefficients: Background

 In this paper, we prove new diagrammatic bounds on the Ising lace-expansion coefficients that are slightly more complicated than those in \cite[Proposition~4.1]{s07} but nonetheless obey the same $x$-space decay in high dimensions.
 As an example, we demonstrate how to derive the wanted $x$-space decay from the new diagrammatic bounds for sufficiently spread-out (finite-variance) models in dimensions $d>4$; as a byproduct, we obtain better multiplicative constants in the $x$-space decay of the lace-expansion coefficients of order $j\ge2$ (see Corollary~\ref{cor:pige2bd} below).
 The proof of those diagrammatic bounds is based on the standard SST and a double expansion, i.e., a lace expansion for the expansion coefficients along the ``earliest'' path of odd current joining the two sources.
 See Section~\ref{ss:thm1} for more details.

 The rest of this paper is organized as follows.
 In Section~\ref{ss:ising}, we define the model and introduce some notation.
 In Section~\ref{ss:rc}, we explain the random-current representation.
-In Section~\ref{ss:sst}, we provide two examples of the aforementioned SST; the second is nontrivial and its proof shares the key idea (i.e., the use of the earliest path of odd current) used in the proof of the aforementioned new diagrammatic bounds on the expansion coefficients.
-In Section~\ref{ss:le}, we briefly review the lace expansion and its implication from assuming bounds on the expansion coefficients.
+In Section~\ref{ss:sst}, the aforementioned SST and its implications are summarized; one of them (Lemma~\ref{lmm:lmm2}) is nontrivial and its proof shares the key idea (i.e., the use of the earliest path of odd current) used in the proof of the aforementioned new diagrammatic bounds on the expansion coefficients.
+In Section~\ref{ss:le}, we briefly review the lace expansion and its results obtained by assuming bounds on the expansion coefficients.
 In Section~\ref{ss:problem}, we explain why the proof of \cite[Lemma~4.2]{s07}, on which the previous diagrammatic bounds in \cite[Proposition~4.1]{s07} rely, does not work.
 Then, in Section~\ref{s:main}, we present the new diagrammatic bounds on four main building blocks of the expansion coefficients.
-Those bounds are proven in Sections~\ref{ss:thm1}--\ref{ss:thm4}, respectively.
+Those bounds are proven in Sections~\ref{ss:thm1}--\ref{ss:thm5}, respectively.
+Finally, in Section~\ref{s:appl2spread-out}, we demonstrate how to use the new diagrammatic bounds for the spread-out model in $d>4$.